A Corroborative Approach to Verification and Validation of Human--Robot Teams: V V of Requirements 2--8

-This property says that it is always the case that if the robot is in state ``moveHandToObjectLocation'' and the proximity of the human is not acceptable (i.e., the human is too close) then it is never the case that in the next state the robot updates its state to ``graspObject.''
-This captures the property as ``moveHandToObjectLocation'' is the state which precedes ``graspObject,'' when the robot has moved its gripper to pick up the object prior to handover, but has not yet grasped it.

-This property was verified and the probability was found to be 0.92514843\-00669699.
-It was expected that the probability would be in the range $0 < P < 1$ as the robot's current design does not include a proximity sensor and therefore on some of the paths through the system the robot will satisfy the property, and on others it will not.

-\textbf{Req.\ 7} says that the robot shall start in a restricted speed mode.
-This limits the robot's speed to less than 250 mm/s.
-This property could not be verified formally as the robot's current design does not allow for different speed modes to be set within the control system, so it would be incorrect to include such a feature within the formal model.
+\textbf{Req.\ 6} states that the robot shall not close its hand when the human is too close, \textbf{Req.\ 7} says that the robot shall start in a restricted speed mode, and \textbf{Req.\ 8} says that if the robot is within 10 cm of the human the robot's hand speed is less than 250 mm/s.
+These properties could not be modelled, specified or verified formally as the PRISM model of the handover scenario does not include a model of a proximity sensor, and does not allow for speeds or distances to to be set within the control system.

-\textbf{Req.\ 8} says that if the robot is within 10 cm of the human, the robot's hand speed is less than 250 mm/s.
-This can be formalised as follows: As was the case with \textbf{Req.\ 7}, this property cannot be verified formally as the model includes information on whether the human is ``too close'' or not, and does not currently contain more detailed information about the precise distance from the human to the robot.
 It is possible, in principle, to re-model the scenario to include such detail.
 However, adding complexity to the model adds to the computational resources required to verify the model.
-In some cases, verification can become intractable.
-Therefore, it may be more practical for \textbf{Reqs.\ 6--8} to rely more heavily on assurances gained from simulation and experiment where physical properties can be much more fine-grained.
+In some cases, formal verification can become intractable.
+Therefore, it may be more practical for V\&V of \textbf{Reqs.\ 6--8} to rely more heavily on evidence gained from simulation and experiment where physical properties can be much more fine-grained.